LG 27UK850-W Monitor Review

 - Slightly skewed greens

-The LG 27UK850-W $449.99 at Amazon is a striking 27-inch gaming monitor with HDR10 support, an In-Plane Switching (IPS) panel, and AMD FreeSync anti-tearing technology.
+The LG 27UK850-W is a striking 27-inch gaming monitor with HDR10 support, an In-Plane Switching (IPS) panel, and AMD FreeSync anti-tearing technology.
 It has a set of exciting features, including a future-ready USB-C port that can be used to send data signals, audio and 4K video over a single cable.

 It’s one of those monitors you can use for both work and play, even with its slightly skewed out-of-the-box color accuracy, it still earns a spot among our Top Picks for large-screen gaming monitors.